purnamaanaking/dnd-image-upload/README.md

 # Feature
 - Use ordinary html tag and method form to upload the image. `enctype="multipart/form-data"`
 - Mask `<input type="file">` tag with wider area using CSS to be a drag drop area.
+- Use simple javascript for drag & drop experience.
 - Thats it.

 ## Download